10 Simple Tricks to Wash your Clothes Correctly

 Not to mention that coins rub up against other pieces of clothing, which pulls on them because of the friction in the washing machine.
 It also discolors your clothing, mixing the water with the dyes in each wash.

-If you follow this advice, you will have clothing looking brand new for longer.
+If you follow all our advice about how to wash your clothes correctly, you’ll have clothing looking brand new for longer.
 You’ll also be caring for the environment by using sustainable products.
 You’ll reduce the number of washes, and therefore you’ll be reducing the amount of water and electricity used.